keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

 * The endpoint and API token provided by the Keptn installation.

-* Clone example files used for this use case:
+* Clone example files used for this tutorial:

     ```console
     git clone --branch 0.5.0 https://github.com/keptn/examples.git --single-branch